To give extra support to students, the Victorian Government has provided $480 million for schools to have tutors in 2021 and 2022.

 - at different points throughout the year as different learning needs are identified.

-Tutoring is likely to take place over two to three sessions a week but this may be different from school to school.
-The schools time the tutoring sessions based on the learning needs of the students.
+Tutoring is likely to take place over three sessions a week but this may be different from school to school.
+Schools time the tutoring sessions based on the learning needs of the students.

 When and where tutoring takes place

-Learning support takes place during school hours or adjacent to the school day, at your child’s school.
+Learning support takes place before, after or during school hours, at your child’s school.
 This will help make sure that their other learning or school activities are not disrupted.